 Hiking Trails Jacksonville is one of the top websites in our area for hiking information, trail reviews, and everything you need to know when heading out to hike in Jacksonville.
 We’re excited to collaborate with them to bring you some of the top hiking spots on the First Coast.
 So what are some of the best trials for hiking here in Jacksonville?
 We’ve got a round up of favorites and information about how each one was scored.
+If you’re looking for even more great hiking trails in North Florida, be sure to check out our Hiking Trails Bucket List that has 52 different trails, one for each week of the year.

 With a boardwalk and trail providing an opportunity for a quiet walk, Spanish Pond connects you to more trails through pine flatwoods, oak hammock, tidal marsh in the neighboring Theodore Roosevelt Area.
 Spanish Pond is located across from the entrance to Fort Caroline National Memorial and is open from sunrise to sunset daily.